paragoner1/Ackee-School-of-Solana-Season7/notes/README.md

 - [Quick Reference](lesson-7-security-best-practices-quick-reference.md)

 These notes serve as a comprehensive reference for reviewing the course material.
 Each set includes detailed explanations, key takeaways, and quick lookups to help reinforce learning.

+## Detailed Lesson Journey
+For a complete breakdown of each lesson, including notes, learning summaries, quick references, and links to related assignments/projects, see the [Notes Directory README](notes/README.md).